 We could choose our own pillows from various kinds of pillows which the owner provided for guests.
 We kept our guest room windows open to listen to outside sounds.
 There were a lot of natural sounds including the blowing wind, running water from a small river and some living creatures.
 It was much noisier than in the urban area, but we had very good night.

 We also visited a Yakushi, an old temple and Enmei shimizu, a spring that you can drink from.
-It took 30 mins from Yasuragi no sato.
+It took 30 mins from Yasuragi no sato by car.
 The water was unbelievably pure.
 The surroundings and scenery of the temple looked like it had come directly out of very old Japanese tales.
 People we met kindly guided us to the spring and chatted with my family.

 The closest Shinkansen bullet train station is Joetsu Myoko.
 It takes 30 mins by car to Kukuno from Joetsu Myoko Station.
 A rental car costs about 6,000 yen per day.

 The road is not crowded and the way was easy to drive.
-Kukuno was a little bit far away from the seaside, but we could easily access the sea, science museum and Kanaya Mountain.
+Kukuno was a little bit far away from the seaside, but we could access to Hisui Beach where you might find a piece of green jade Joetsu Science Museum and Kanaya Mountain.

 Types of Accommodation